archit-sagar-unbxd/search-JS-library/docs/configurations/BreadCrumbConfig.md

 To render the breadcrumb component, set the “breadcrumb” config object.

 [![](https://unbxd.com/docs/wp-content/uploads/2020/05/breadcrumbs.png)](https://unbxd.com/docs/wp-content/uploads/2020/05/breadcrumbs.png)

+> **Note:** Breadcrumbs are derived from the `browseQueryParam` value (the category page context).
+On CATEGORY/BROWSE pages the path inside the quoted value — e.g. `categoryPath:"LAUNDRY>WASHING MACHINES"` — is split on `>` and rendered as crumbs.
+Any `category-filter` applied on top of the browse context appears in the selected facets component as chips, not as breadcrumbs.

 # Configurations
 To render the breadcrumbs on the search results page, you can use the `breadcrumbs` config object to configure the various options.